michibe/nba-reasoner/README.md

 ### Java Project

 The folder [nba-simple-insurance](/nba-simple-insurance/nba-simple-insurance) contains the java-project.
-For this running example no additional similarity functions or ratings were necessary, so the project is just an empty project with the pom-file described above.
+For this running example no additional similarity functions or ratings have been necessary, so the project is just an empty project with the pom-file described above.

 ### Workable Sample